 International transfers of personal data

-- a) Where the recipient is located in a country that has been deemed to provide an adequate level of protection for personal data by the European Commission; or
+- a) Where the recipient is located in a country that has been deemed to provide an adequate level of protection for personal data by the UK government (for transfers from the UK) or the European Commission (for transfers from the EEA); or

 Disclosure of personal data to third parties